 Note: According to the director, the movie was meant to end with Perseus and Andromeda ending up together, as it happened in the myth, however the studio disliked this idea and the movie was re-shot to have Perseus and Io end up together.
 Also the studio nixed his plans to make the film 3D but when Avatar made shit ton of money they decided to go with the post-conversion process, Leterrier has sense remarked, “It was famously rushed and famously horrible.
 It was absolutely horrible, the 3D.
 Nothing was working, it was just a gimmick to steal money from the audience.
 I’m a good boy and I rolled with the punches and everything, but it’s not my movie.”

-Studio interference ruining a movie is nothing new but I doubt that if left to his own devices Leterrier’s the result would have been much better as the central core of men rebelling against the gods is patently ridiculous in a world where the gods can smite you in the blink of an eye.
+Studio interference ruining a movie is nothing new, they just never learn, but I doubt that if left to his own devices a free Leterrier would have been given us a much better film, as the central core of men rebelling against the gods is patently ridiculous in a world where the gods can smite you in the blink of an eye.
 A bland hero was just the cherry on this shit sandwich.